 CCPA builds on the state’s existing data privacy law, which has not kept up with the evolving definition of Personal Information (PI).
 The law affords consumers four key rights:

-- Right to Know: The right to be informed about how and why and when data is collected, as well as the disclosure of use and sales of PI.
+- Right to Know: The right to be informed about how and why and when data is collected, what data or categories of data is collected, as well as the disclosure of use and sales of PI.

 - Right to Delete: The ability to request that businesses delete PI collected from the consumer and direct service providers to also delete (unless excepted).